-The proposed stream improvements include full stream restoration of three intermittent streams (French Creek and tributaries in reaches 1, 2 and 3) and one perennial stream (French Creek in reaches 4 and 5) including in-channel work and buffer planting, encompassing bottomland hardwood wetlands.
-In stream structures, consistent with natural channel design, will be utilized to establish the riffle pool gradient profile, width/depth ratios, and entrenchment ratios.
+The proposed stream restoration includes full stream restoration of the intermittent streams including channel reconfiguration and buffer planting.
+In stream structures, consistent with natural channel design will be utilized to establish the riffle pool gradient profile.

-French Creek and its intermittent tributary restoration plan will include stream bank stabilization, improved flood plain connectivity, and new channel geometry as indicated by reference reach sites and regional curves.
-In addition, buffer enhancement and widening is proposed along the entirety of all streams on the bank.
-Riparian buffers will be fenced to prevent livestock access.
+French Creek and the intermittent tributary restoration include stream bank stabilization with new channel geometry as indicated by reference reach sites and regional curves.
+In addition, buffer enhancement is proposed along the entire stream or tributary length.